-Michael Papadakis leads all financial activities and oversees a \$8 billion annual budget as the senior vice president of business and finance and chief financial officer for The Ohio State University.
-Mike is focused on advancing the university's mission through operational excellence and resource stewardship, including efficiencies and innovative funding sources.
+Michael Papadakis leads all financial activities of the institution and oversees a \$9+ billion annual budget as the senior vice president of business and finance and chief financial officer for The Ohio State University.

+Mike is focused on advancing the university's mission through operational excellence and resource stewardship, including efficiencies and innovative funding solutions.

-He began as Ohio State's vice president and treasurer in 2011, and has been serving as the university's senior vice president and CFO since February 2018.
-As CFO, Mike oversees offices including business advancement, financial operations, internal audit, investments, risk management, treasury and the Wexner Medical Center CFO.
+He began as Ohio State's vice president and treasurer in 2011 and has been serving as the university's senior vice president and CFO since February 2018.
+As CFO, Mike oversees offices including business advancement, financial operations, internal audit, investments, risk management & insurance, treasury, energy innovation and the Wexner Medical Center CFO.